 Dr. Kaye earned her bachelor of science degree, with honors, from Brown University.
 After completing her medical degree at New York University School of Medicine, she completed her residency in family medicine at Overlook Medical Center, where she was chief resident.
-Her fellowship in faculty development was completed at the Family Practice Faculty Development Center of Texas in Waco.
+Her fellowship in faculty development was completed at the Family Practice Faculty Development Center of Texas.

 Joseph Tribuna, MD